-We demonstrate that delays were encountered in the majority of routine endourological surgical cases.
+We demonstrated that delays were encountered in the majority of routine endourological surgical cases.
 For ureteroscopy, the mean length of delay was 3.4 minutes, or almost 8% of the case length.
-This is a similar delay time compared to other studies.
+This is a similar delay time to other studies.
 One observational study of delays in urological cases found a similar increase in operative time of 5.66 minutes in cases that lasted an average of 50 minutes.
-Another study of abdominal and orthopedic procedures found that surgical teams were distracted or interrupted 9.82 times per hour (standard deviation = 3.97) in cases with a mean intraoperative duration was 1 h, 23 min.
-Frequency of interrupting events, defined as events that halt a case for at least 10 seconds, was found to be higher in laparoscopic operations (0.38 per min) compared to open (0.18 per min) (p < 0.001).
+Another study of abdominal and orthopedic procedures found that surgical teams were distracted or interrupted 9.82 times per hour (SD 3.97) in cases with a mean intraoperative duration was one hour, 23 minutes.
+Frequency of interrupting events, defined as events that halt a case for at least 10 seconds, was found to be higher in laparoscopic operations (0.38/minutes) compared to open (0.18/minute) (p<0.001).